-• Rapidly advance the development of our lead targeted therapy RAF and FGFR candidates.
+Rapidly advance the development of our lead targeted therapy RAF and FGFR candidates, KIN-2787 and KIN-3248 respectively.
 Our lead product candidates are designed to address clinically validated cancer targets in patient populations with limited treatment options.
-Our candidates are designed to address either Class II and Class III BRAF mutations or FGFR2 and FGFR3 genomic alterations.
+KIN-2787 is designed to address either Class II and Class II and Class II BRAF or NRAS alterations.
+KIN-3248 is designed to address FGFR2 and FGFR3 genomic alterations.
 We believe that these small molecule candidates offer the potential for substantial clinical benefit when administered as monotherapy.
 Additionally, because of their enhanced pharmacological properties, we believe there may be future opportunities for combination therapy development.
-We have received encouraging pre-IND feedback from the FDA and anticipate filing an IND for KIN-2787 with the FDA in the first half of 2021 and, subject to such submission taking effect, initiating a Phase 1 clinical trial in 2021.
-We plan to file an IND with the FDA for KIN-3248 in the first half of 2022 and, subject to such submission taking effect, initiate a Phase 1 clinical trial in the first half of 2022.
+In April 2021, we filed an IND application for KIN-2787 with the FDA.
+The FDA.
+The FDA cleared our IND for KIN-2787 in May 2021 and we initiated a Phase 1 clinical trial, KN-8701, for KIN-2787 has also demonstrated preclinical proof of concept in NRAS-mutant melanoma models as a single aggent and in combination with binimetinib.
+Based on this preclinical proof of concept, in January 2022, we announced the addition of NRAS-mutant melanoma patients into our ongoing KN-8701 trial bot him monotherapy and in combination with binimetinib.
+We anticipate initiating the combination portion of the trial in the first half of 2022.
+In January 2022, the FDA cleared our IND for KIN-3248 and we initiated a Phase 1 clinical trial for KIN-3248 in the first quarter of 2022.